Skip to main content

 Step 1: Convert a model from Hugging Face Hub

-See here for conversion command line.
+See here for all conversion command line options.

 Step 2: Prepare an inference.yaml config file